About Leominster Allotment Association

 The LAA has an elected committee who work on behalf of our allotment gardeners.
 Committee members may be contacted through the contact page or via Leominster Town Council Office at 11 Corn Square, Leominster, Telephone 01568 611734.

 The LAA meet bi-monthly, usually at the Town Council Offices in Corn Square.
 See the calendar page for forthcoming meetings.

-The LAA AGM is held in May and is a forum at which the allotment year is reviewed, committee members are elected and seed catalogues are circulated.
+The LAA AGM is held in May and is a forum at which the allotment year is reviewed and committee members are elected.
 As with any association we are always looking for new committee members to re-invigorate the team.

 In collaboration with the Allotment Site Manager we produce a news letter in January, May and September.
 Contributions are always welcome, such as your stories about allotment life, topical tips and seasonal recipes.

 On the allotment site, near the main gate, there is a glass fronted notice board on which relevant notices are placed.
 You are invited to add any notices of gardening news and relevance.